swagkarna/HSCAP/README.md

 ```
 cd /folder/where/HSCAP/is/located/at/

-sudo bash install.sh
+sudo bash install.sh -i
 ```
-Also, you can run it with this command "hscap" directly on console after you have installed it.
+Also, you can **run HSCAP with "hscap" directly on console after you have installed it**.

 ### You Can Edit The Script Yourself

-There's four arguments that you can edit yourself for better use of the HSCAP script...
+There's six arguments that you can edit yourself for better use of the HSCAP script...

 ```
 # - Amount Of Time Given To The HandShake Capture For It To Kick Clients From The Network - Default value "12"